 Essence Magazine recognized me as one of 15 Black Women Who Are Paving the Way in STEM and Breaking Barriers.
 My personal story and ideas have been featured in several venues, including Huffington Post, Gizmodo, Nylon, and the African-American Intellectual History Society.
-You can also check out my CV, press about my dark matter research, and interviews with me.
+You can also check out my (often out of date) CV, press about my dark matter research, and interviews with me.

-Science is a human enterprise that belongs to all of us, in all of our configurations.
+Science is a human activity that belongs to all of us, in all of our configurations.

 On March 15, 2017 I received the 2017 LGBT+ Physicists Acknowledgement of Excellence Award "For Years of Dedicated Effort in Changing Physics Culture to be More Inclusive and Understanding Toward All Marginalized Peoples."